RallyCommunity/SubscriptionRevisionsByDate/README.md

 Again for large subscriptions, the initial revisions query may time out, and no data will be returned.
 If this happens, simply click the Get Revisions button again, and the request will likely succeed because enough data has been cached that the request will not time out.

+Once revisions have successfully been obtained, you can export to CSV using the Export button.

 Grateful acknowledgement to the following authors and their apps for inspiration:

 https://github.com/nmusaelian-rally/revisions